 Leading an active lifestyle can help elderly people maintain good health and lower the risk of age-related illnesses like heart disease and strokes.
 You can encourage your elderly parents to be more active by suggesting senior-friendly exercises like walking, dancing, or water aerobics.

 Offering to exercise together can get your parents moving and increase their level of activity.
 It can also be a great way to bond and strengthen your parent-child relationship.
-Check out this article by Good Housekeeping for more tips on how to help elderly people become more active.

 Keep in regular contact